-We all are aware of different nutrients and their importance to our body.
-In this article let us know in detail about the minerals, its types, sources and their functions.
+Here, in this article let us know more in detail about the minerals in food, its types, sources, and functions.

 What are Minerals?